Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The chorale, originally set by Cornelius Becker (Boyd p226) must have been a favourite of Bach's.
 He used it to close C 104 from the first cycle and C112, one of the later chorale/fantasia cantatas.

 It may be that the inclusion of this hymn tune in the body of the cantata solved an aesthetic problem for Bach.
 The images are almost wholly pastoral e.g. the leading to lambs, green meadows and fresh waters and consequently they contrast with the solemnity of the opening movements.
 The unifying factor throughout is obviously that of the True Shepherd but now seen within the context of a world of beauty, grace and plenty.
-The aria thus acts as the pivot whereby Bach moves from statements of serious dogma to a mood of Elysian bliss.
-Bach presumably considered that he had stressed the serious aspects sufficiently and now is the time to ‘lighten up’ a little.
-Whatever the reason, Bach moves from minor to major keys for this and the following two movements.
+The aria thus acts as the pivot whereby Bach moves from statements of serious dogma to a mood of Elysian bliss. he presumably considered that he had stressed the serious aspects sufficiently and now is the time to ‘lighten up’ a little.
+Whatever the reason, he moves from minor to major keys for this and the following two movements.